 On its website, its logo says “Helko Werk Germany”, and its domain name ends in .de, which is for Germany.
 However, it is mentioned on its official website that its leather sheaths are made in the USA.

-Also, this source claims that Helko Werk’s handles are manufactured in Switzerland.
+Also, I found another source claiming that Helko Werk’s handles are manufactured in Switzerland (see below).